cortex-lab/phy/docs/api.md

 **`TraceImageView.on_mouse_wheel(self, e)`**

-Change the scaling with the wheel.
+Scroll through the data with alt+wheel.

 ---